abregado/champions-combat/_chapters/rules.md

 ## Resolution Phase
 The player whose colour is shown on the next Initiative card is considered the Active player and takes a turn.
 The active player uses one of their cards to make a turn.
-The card is discarded when used.
+The card is discarded when it is played.
+Each card contains three sections, the Move section, the Attack section, and the Reaction section.
-The player chooses to use either the Move or Attack effect from the card they play.
+The player chooses to use either the Move section or the Attack section from the card they play.

-The active player must use a card to resolve either a Move or Attack effect.
+The active player must use a card to execute a Move section or an Attack section.
 If the active player has no playable cards in their hand at the beginning of their turn, then their turn is skipped.
-Move effects are at the top of the action cards, Attack effects in the middle, Reaction effects at the bottom.
+The Move section is at the top of each action card, the Attack section is in the middle, and the Reaction section is at the bottom.

 When the turn is complete, move on to the next Initiative card.
 When the last Initiative card is resolved, return to the Draw phase.

-## Move effects
+### Move section
-Move effects are always at the top of the Action card.
+The Move section is always at the top of the Action card, but the Reaction section can also include Move effects.

-If the effect section shows a number such as {% include icon_image.html link='files/images/icon-1.png' %} or {% include icon_image.html link='files/images/icon-2.png' %}
+If the section shows a number such as {% include icon_image.html link='files/images/icon-1.png' %} or {% include icon_image.html link='files/images/icon-2.png' %}
-then the player must move the same number of hexes.
+then the player must move that number of hexes.
 Players may not move through each other nor end their movement on top of another player.
-If the effect section contains a number greater than zero, the player may not end their movement on the same hex they started on.
+If the number is greater than zero, the player may not end their movement on the same hex they started on.
 When the player has moved, they choose which direction their character faces.

 If a {% include icon_image.html link='files/images/icon-0.png' %} movement card is played, the player does not move, but can still rotate to a new direction.

-Each movement may have one or more special rules, which are detailed below:
+Each movement may have one or more special effects, which are detailed below:

 {% include icon_image.html link='files/images/icon-displace.png' %}
-**Displace:** When included in a move effect, this symbol allows you to enter the hex of another player.
+**Displace:** When included in a move section, this symbol allows you to enter the hex of another player.
 When you do so, you can move their character to any adjacent hex, except the hex you entered their hex from.
 The moved character's orientation remains the same.

 {% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}
-**Power token effects** See the [Power token effects](#power-token-effects) section.
+**Power token effects:** See the [Power token effects](#power-token-effects) section.

-## Attack effects
+### Attack section
-Attack effects are always in the middle of the action card.
+The Attack section is always in the middle of the action card.

 Choose a target player that is inside a targeted hex on your style card.
 If there are no players on any of the hexes covered by your style card, you may not play an Attack card.